Pheelbert/battlenetwork/README.md

 # Features

-**Keyboard support for MMBN Chrono X Config.ini files** [![tool.png](https://s15.postimg.cc/hdqmp92i3/tool.png)](https://postimg.cc/image/wmgk30w6f/)
+**Keyboard support for MMBN Chrono X Config .ini files** [![tool.png](https://s15.postimg.cc/hdqmp92i3/tool.png)](https://postimg.cc/image/wmgk30w6f/)

-Just copy and paste your `config.ini` file to the same folder as the executable and the engine will read it.
+Just copy and paste your `options.ini` file to the same folder as the executable and the engine will read it.
 There is no joystick support at this time.

 --------